openhwgroup/core-v-mcu-cli-test/cli_test/README.md

 All command and responses are implemented in the 1 byte I2C to APB / APB to I2C single-byte message register, except load memory command and jump to address command.
 The command load memory uses the 256 byte deep FIFO to communicate with I2C slave.
 It uses the above mentioned protocol structure.

-Arnold2 slave on booting up writes the reason for power on and waits for the host to connect on I2C bus.
+CORE-V-MCU slave on booting up writes the reason for power on and waits for the host to connect on I2C bus.

-- Initial connection process
+#### Initial connection process
 The external host connects to the I2C slave and reads the reset reason.
-Depending on the reset reason the host decides whether to program Arnold2 or not.
+Depending on the reset reason the host decides whether to program CORE-V-MCU or not.

-- Programming Arnold2 via I2C
+#### Programming CORE-V-MCU via I2C
-1. The I2C master (external host) after the initial connection process, checks if the I2C slave (Arnold2) is ready.
+1. The I2C master (external host) after the initial connection process, checks if the I2C slave (CORE-V-MCU) is ready.
 There are 2 options with CRC and without CRC.
 Both options are supported by the example implementation.
 2. The host waits until there is a response from the slave to be ready.
 Once the slave replies with a ready status, the host proceeds next.
 3. The host sends the firmware data using the load command to the slave.
 If the CRC is enabled the host calculates the CRC and sends it in the CRC field.
 4. The slave upon receiving the firmware data, checks the CRC and copies the data into the RAM addresss specified - if CRC is enabled or if CRC is disabled, the slave directly copies the data into the RAM address specified.
 5. If the CRC check has failed, the slave informs the host, so that the host can retry the frame.
 6. Once all firmware data is pushed to the slave, the host issues a jump to address command with the RAM address to jump.

-7. The slave (Arnold2) jumps to the RAM address mentioned by the host.
+7. The slave (CORE-V-MCU) jumps to the RAM address mentioned by the host.

-Programming QSPI flash
+## Programming QSPI flash

 launch spi_load.py in a terminal using python3 spi_load.py /dev/ttyUSB1

-load the cli_test application on Arnold2.
+load the cli_test application on CORE-V-MCU.
-Commands on Arnold2
+Commands on CORE-V-MCU
 qspi
 program Default/cli.bin 0x0

-Programming will start indicating the progress on Arnold2 UART terminal
+Programming will start indicating the progress on CORE-V-MCU UART terminal

 To change the bootsel pin status:
-Open the terminal connected to UART 1 of Arnold2.
+Open the terminal connected to UART 1 of CORE-V-MCU.
 Load the bit file.
 Once the bit file is programmed, and running, check the status of bootsel print.
 If boot sel status is to be changed, first set SW0 to low (south) and the set SW1 to high or low.